Elise A. Skalwold Accredited Senior Gemologist Independent Researcher, Educator, Author, and Photographer In Dedication: "The Working Library"

 Accredited Senior Gemologist; Voting Member of the Accredited Gemologists Association (AGA).

-My curriculum vitae below is a slice of the waypoints along my ongoing journey since 1997 into the twin sciences of gem(m)ology and mineralogy.
+The curriculum vitae below is a slice of the waypoints along my ongoing journey since 1997 into the twin sciences of gem(m)ology and mineralogy.
 Note that gemology and gemmology are the same science, just spelled differently depending on which side of either ocean I'm currently on or writing for.
 My primary interests are the study of the nature of light and color, lapidary materials of organic origin, natural and synthetic crystals, and the micro-world of inclusions.
 Throughout work, I endeavor to take into account the broader aspects of my corner of the geo-sciences and find consilience with not just other sciences, but with other discipliness as well, such as art, culture, history, and Nature.

 A word about the numerous mentions and photos of people I've included throughout.
 These are not only to celebrate our collaborations, good times together, and highlight their own work via included links, but also to show my profound deeply felt gratitude for their individual roles in this journey I am on, and most importantly for the lasting friendships we've developed over the past 22 years or more as a result.
 I plea this is not taken as horn-tooting or name-dropping, for that is not my intention.

-This page is rather long for a C.V., so I broke up the text by populating it with photos, because photos are fun and who reads text anyway?!
+A caveat: This page is rather long for a C.V., so I broke up the text by populating it with photos, because photos are fun and who reads text anyway?!
 As a bit of a Luddite webmaster, I still handbuild my pages with antiquated html 4 code I learned decades ago; that results in typos and glitches and the page doen't always render well on all modern devices.
 However, at my advanced age, writing complicated code is as good as algebra for keeping my mind nimble.
 One of my friends who was an architect of the original internet back in the Dark Ages recently quipped that he "hears they're going to need html 4 programmers for Y3K!".
 So while I'm not presently looking for a job building websites, I still need to keep my skills sharp!
 Happy scrolling!

 Demonstrating the Sunstones on The Science Channel

-September 2017 Episode 5: Viking Sunstone
+Mysteries of the Missing September 2017 Episode 5: Viking Sunstone Series Overview

 With excerpts from: The Fabled Viking Sunstone (E.A.
 Skalwold,2008) See More Here

-provided by episode producers at Wall to Wall)
+(Photo credit: The Science Channel, provided by episode producers at Wall to Wall)

-A photomicrography and inclusion quarterly column I co-founded with Contributing Editor John I. Koivula and Lead Editor Nathan Renfro, both staff at the GIA Laboratory in Carlsbad, CA where I have been a guest researcher on this and on other projects over the years.
+Contributing Editor and Author, G&G Micro-World (2015-2023) A photomicrography and inclusion quarterly column I co-founded with Contributing Editor John I. Koivula and Lead Editor Nathan Renfro, both staff at the GIA Laboratory in Carlsbad, CA where I have been a guest researcher on this and on other projects over the years.
 The column is featured in Gems & Gemology, the peer-reviewed scientific journal of the Gemological Institute of America (GIA), now available in both free digital form and paid subscription-based hardcopy format, see an introduction here.

-Its inception was sparked a few years earlier while sitting in a car with Kristi and John Koivula waiting for a mile-long train to slowly pass through at a RR crossing in Tucson, making us late for a GIA alumni event!
+A bit of the history of our G&G Micro-World: Its inception was sparked a few years earlier while sitting in a car with Kristi and John Koivula waiting for a mile-long train to slowly pass through at a RR crossing in Tucson, making us late for a GIA alumni event!
 As one of the world's foremost inclusionists and a pioneer of inclusion photomicrography, it had long been a dream of John's to have this specialized expertise be a dedicated section in the journal he's written hundreds of papers for over many decades.
 After the long hard work during the time from that RR crossing to final publication, I'm very proud now to have been part of bringing the column to fruition in 2015 with he and Nathan, and for contributing articles (see selected papers below), as well as editing those of other contributors over the years since that exciting summer issue was launched with this mission statement.

-Timothy N. Heasley Mineralogy Museum, Snee Hall, Cornell University
+Consulting Gemological Curator (2007-2018) Timothy N. Heasley Mineralogy Museum, Snee Hall, Cornell University Museum main page here and more photos here.

-By invitation and in collaboration with Cornell Professor Emeritus Dr. William A. Bassett, my mineral physics mentor with whom I also work on independant projects (see on-going research and co-authored papers listed below), I served the university in several curatorial capacities and under different titles since 2007.
+Dr. William A. Bassett, my mineral physics mentor with whom I also work on independant projects (see on-going research and co-authored papers listed below), I served the university in several curatorial capacities and under different titles since 2007.
 As funding fluctuated, this was at times unpaid, officially paid, or partially paid.
 "Consulting Gemological Curator" was a title coined specifically for me by then Earth and Atmospheric Sciences Department Chair Dr. Larry Douglas Brown.
 This was the first such official title in Cornell University's history and funded in part by a donation / exchange from mineralogist Dr. Olaf Medenbach of Germany who was interested in my research and publications.
 Now completely independant of the university, my expertise is available upon request, both locally and afar.

 I take great pride in representing gemology as a relevant geoscience around the world, as well as having done so for my alma mater Cornell University, birthplace of the Geological Society of America (GSA) which now over 125 years old.
 In 2013 I presented my paper "Scholarly Treasure: the Role of Gems in a University Setting" as part of the first-ever Gemological Session in the GSA's history!
 For more on that historic watershed event, see my published account Gemology Bears Triumphant Tidings, a review of the historic 125th Anniversary Annual Meeting of the Geological Society of America archived as a PDF here.